DONATE NOW

 OMF is the leading resource for eye cancer research funding, education and patient/caregiver support.

-Together, we've raised nearly $3 million in our quest to #SEEACURE for eye cancer.
+Together, we've raised over $4 million in our quest to #SEEACURE for eye cancer.

-Learn more about OMF's research funding initiatives and donate today to help fund the next breakthrough!
+Learn more about OMF's research funding initiatives and donate today to help fund the next eye cancer breakthrough!

-Aura Biosciences Phase III OM Trial for Newly Dx'ed Small Tumor Patients
+Aura Biosciences Phase III Trial for Small Tumor Patients

 Aura Biosciences is actively seeking newly diagnosed, small tumor OM patients for an exciting 100 patient Phase III trial to determine the safety and efficacy of their belzupacap sarotalocan (bel-sar) agent.
 Bel-sar is a novel drug that is injected into the eye where it selectively binds to OM cells.
 Then it's activated with light and proceeds to cause a physical disruption of the cell membrane leading to acute cellular necrosis, ie death of the tumor.
 This study is looking ONLY at patients with small lesions (primary indeterminate lesions (IL) or small choroidal melanoma (CM)) BEFORE they undergo plaque therapy.

-You can learn more about the trial by emailing OMF here or by visiting ClinicalTrials.gov.
+You can learn more about the trial by emailing OMF or by visiting ClinicalTrials.gov.